Cornish Pasty Recipe

 How to Crimp the Pasty

-Before crimping a Cornish pasty, be sure to brush the edges with water lightly.
+Before crimping a Cornish pasty, brush the edges lightly with water.
 Next, you fold the other half of the pasty over and squeeze the edges until they are sealed firmly together.

 The correct way to crimp the pasty is to crimp from the top of the D shape.
 Using your index finger and thumb, you can knead the edge of the pasty into crimps.
 You should keep repeating the process until around 18 – 20 crimps have been formed.